victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 ---
-title: "Win32 UCRT surprise at exit: static variables destruction"
+title: "Win32 UCRT surprise at exit: static variables destruction may lead to a deadlock"
 date:  2023-07-09T21:42:55Z
 summary: "Well, we all know that Singletons are hard to get right, but a small static variable can't hurt (all that much).
 It certainly works for me! -- This may lead to several hours of interesting multi-thread code debugging"
 tags: ["cpp", "win32", "multi-threading"]